Uptown Manhattan Trinity Cemetery & Mausoleum

 The cemetery and mausoleum complex is open to visitors 9am–4pm every day, but may close for inclement weather.

-The cemetery office, located near the intersection of W 153rd Street and Riverside Drive, is open 9am-4pm, Monday through Saturday.
+The cemetery office, located near the intersection of W 153rd Street and Riverside Drive, is open 9am-4pm, Monday through Friday and 9am-2pm on Saturday.

 Entrances